patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/openprocessing.png)

 Note:
-So I was there looking to all this hybrid artist using code as a language.
+So I was there looking to all this hybrid artist using code as a language, wondering about code as an expressive language.
-I was intrigue  about what the uses of this as an expressive language.
-What could be said with technology that could be said in another way.
+About wich unique posibilities this language unlocks for us.
+Also I'm a huge nerd and fun of computers since I use Logo Writer in schools...
+My first linux distribution was Redhat 5.1

+Any way I was in nerd heaven.
 I send emails to all the artist could found.
 Only one reply